seeddisperser/standard-toolkit/packages/design-system/src/documentation/contribution.md

 ## Anatomy/Architecture of a Component

-It might be helpful to visualize the basic architecture of a component in C2DS.
+It might be helpful to visualize the basic architecture of a component in the design system.
 This is a (very, very simplified) diagram that illustrates the essential concepts.

 ![Component Diagram](./assets/component_diagram.png)